jakelazaroff/til/github/write-an-inline-script-in-a-github-actions-workflow.md

-# Write an inline script in an Actions workflow
+# Write an inline script in a GitHub Actions workflow

 This is kind of meta because I'm mostly writing this TIL to test the workflow script of this repo, but anyway: the [`github-script`](https://github.com/actions/github-script) action allows you to write inline JavaScript within a GitHub Actions workflow.
 The string provided to the `script` property will be used as the body of an asynchronous function call.